-In addition to more effective consultation with neighbours throughout the life-cycle of a wind farm's development, some developers have introduced the concept of 'neighbour agreements' to provide a commercial arrangement between the wind farm and neighbour that recognises the possible impacts of the wind farm on the neighbour and to gain the neighbour's support.
-Agreements may also be required in the event the neighbour is at a risk of experiencing impacts from the wind farm in excess of permit/standards limits.
+In addition to more effective consultation with neighbours throughout the life-cycle of a wind farm's development, some developers have introduced the concept of 'neighbour agreements'.
+These agreements can provide a commercial arrangement between the wind farm and neighbour that recognises the possible impacts of the wind farm on the neighbour and to gain the neighbour's support.
+Agreements may also be mandatory to gain a permit approval in the event the neighbour is at a risk of experiencing impacts from the wind farm in excess of permit/standards limits or resides within a default setback distance zone.